allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/200-deploy.en.md

 ```

-You can change the target cluster for `kubectl` operation with the command below.
+You can change the target cluster for `kubectl` operation with the command below, or use the [kubectx](https://github.com/ahmetb/kubectx) tool.

 ```
 kubectl config use-context <<cluster-name>>